rsa17826/vex-plus-plus/readme.md

     - **color**
     - **attachesToThings**

-- **Gravity Down Lever**: when the player is inside the lever and presses down the player gravity will be halfed or reverted to normal if it was halved before
+- **Gravity Down Lever**: when the player is inside the lever and presses down the player gravity will be halved or reverted to normal if it was halved before

   - **settings**:
     - **color**